philips-software/cogito/Contributing.md

 ### Starting the demo-app

-`demo-app` is a React-based web app that we use to demonstrate the use of various cogito components. `demo-app` to run needs the Ethereum network with deployed contracts, a running `faucet` to seed the Ethereum accounts with some initial Ether needed to execute contracts, deployed telepath channel (we have deployed one to be used with cogito apps, but you can also deploy your own), and finally, you will need to have the iOS Cogito app on your iPhone running.
+`demo-app` is a React-based web app that we use to demonstrate the use of various cogito components.
+It requires an Ethereum network with deployed contracts, a running `faucet` to seed the Ethereum accounts with some initial Ether needed to execute contracts, a deployed telepath queuing service (we have deployed one to be used with cogito apps, but you can also deploy your own), and finally, you will need to have the iOS Cogito app on your iPhone running.
 All the components of this infrastructure are open-sourced, but you can use the one that we deploy just to make starting up with Cogito easier.

 To start a local Ethereum network with a local faucet you can use a convenience script: